-Astor House is the second-newest rental building north of Division St in the Gold Coast.
-It’s one of only a handful of apartment buildings in an area that has seen no new rental construction since 1972.
+Astor House is the third-newest rental building north of Division St in the Gold Coast.
+It’s one of only a handful of apartment buildings in an area that has just seen first new rental construction since 1972.

 Views.
 Astor House is not a view building, but some of the higher-floor units enjoy good views of the lake, park and downtown skyline.